-Once you get past the age of 40, the risk of contracting atrial fibrillation at some point in your life is 1 in 4.1 And the older you get, the greater the risk you may end up with this disorder, which sees the atria of the upper chambers of the heart contract erratically and far too quickly.
+Once you get past the age of 40, the risk of developing atrial fibrillation at some point in your life is 1 in 4.1 And the older you get, the greater the risk you may end up with this disorder, which sees the atria of the upper chambers of the heart contract erratically and far too quickly.
 But age is not the only factor that plays its part.
 There are many other risk factors that may impact the onset of atrial fibrillation – also referred to as auricular fibrillation or AF for short.

 Some of these factors we simply have very little control over.
 But then there are others which we definitely can act upon.
 Now, adopting a healthy lifestyle is a good idea, whatever the situation.
 Let’s face it, none of us needs a stroke or a heart attack.
 That said, in Europe alone, over 11 million people have AF.
 A number which grows by a further 886,000 people each year.2 This not only makes atrial fibrillation one of the most common heart rhythm disorders, the disorder also accounts for no less than 25% of all strokes.